ezsystems/commerce-documentation/docs/guide/erp_integration/remotepriceprovider.md

 1. If the customer and contact numbers are set directly in the price request, they are used.
 1. If not, and the customer and contact numbers are set in the BuyerParty, they are used.
-1. If neither customer nor contact number are set and the usage of the template debitor is allowed in the configuration, the customer and/or contact number are determined from the [StandardTemplateDebitorService](../price_engine/price_engine_api/price_engine_services/standardtemplatedebitorservice.md) and used.
+1. If neither customer nor contact number is set and the usage of the template debitor is allowed in the configuration, the customer and/or contact number are determined from the [StandardTemplateDebitorService](../price_engine/price_engine_api/price_engine_services/standardtemplatedebitorservice.md) and used.

 ``` yaml